 Based in Northeast Asia, the Senior Analyst will conduct research and draft reports and other shorter forms of publications that examine and propose solutions to prevent or mitigate deadly conflict.
 The Senior Analyst will focus on the Korean Peninsula, with a specific emphasis on North Korea and issues and developments related to North Korea in South Korea, China, the United States, Japan, and other relevant countries.

-Conducts extensive field research into issues related to North Korea, in coordination with colleagues, including - where relevant - consideration of security, political, legal, economic, and social issues as well as gender;
+- Conducts extensive field research into conflict-related issues related to North Korea, in coordination with colleagues, including - where relevant - consideration of security, political, legal, economic, and social issues as well as human rights, gender and governance;

-Provides support to the Program Director, Deputy Director, and other relevant staff for Crisis Group activities and advocacy in the region and globally;
+- Provides substantive support to the Program Director, Deputy Director, and other relevant staff for Crisis Group activities and advocacy in the region and globally;

-Experience of working successfully within a team as well as the ability to work independently in a fast-paced and often demanding environment.
+- Experience working successfully within a team as well as the ability to work independently in a fast-paced and often demanding environment.

 The application process will close on January 04.